Is TikTok Impacting Your Child’s Development?

-TikTok came of age during COVID-19.
+TikTok came of age during the initial lockdowns of COVID-19.
 Previously the domain of the very young and cool, the virus and isolation forced it into the mainstream.
 If your dad has appeared dancing in a TikTok, and the government is employing TikTok influencers to lead cybersafety campaigns, you can rest assured it is no longer leading youth culture.

 However, just because TikTok is recognised and used by everyone now, doesn’t mean it doesn’t deserve scrutiny, especially as this app, when used obsessively, could impact our kids’ neural development.